 Sea fennel (Crithmum maritimum) is one of those classic plants that used to be popular but somehow fell out of favor.
-And like a lot of those plants, it’s starting to make comeback – especially in high end restaurants.
-So what is sea fennel?
+Just like a lot of those plants, it’s starting to make comeback – especially in high-end restaurants.
+So, what is sea fennel?
 Keep reading to learn more about how to grow sea fennel and sea fennel uses.

 Sea Fennel Uses